-Jackson Katz, Ph.D., is internationally renowned for his pioneering scholarship and activism on issues of gender and violence.
+Jackson Katz, Ph.D., is internationally renowned for his pioneering scholarship and activism on issues of gender, race and violence.
 He has long been a major figure and thought leader in the growing global movement of men working to promote gender equality and prevent gender violence.

 He is co-founder of Mentors in Violence Prevention (MVP), one of the longest-running and most widely influential gender violence prevention programs in North America, and the first major program of its kind in the sports culture and the military.

 Jackson Katz is an internationally acclaimed speaker who has delivered thousands of lectures about a range of topics in a multitude of venues in the U.S. and around the world.

 His TED talk, “Violence against Women – It’s a Men’s Issues” has been viewed more than three million times.

 - College and university staff, faculty, and administrators

 - High school educators and administrators

 - Sexual assault and domestic violence program staff and administrators